Meeting Time: March 02, 2021 at 6:00pm CST

 • Default_avatar

-Bonnie Pangburn over 3 years ago
+Bonnie Pangburn almost 4 years ago

 I'm more curious to further understand why the council wouldn't recommend the body cam purchase/program.
 The city consistently makes decisions in forward progression of the times and in regard for residents safety, bike lanes on our streets, inclusion of arts and culture, planning commissions for economic development, ecology remediation and more.
 Yet, we would stop short in this opportunity to enhance training and protocol for our police officers and, to provide the most accurate record of such for both the community residents as well those who protect us.
 Add to this our proximity to the Twin Cities and the compensatory litigation affecting many government entities, this seems only logical.